HL7/fhir-shorthand/input/pagecontent/reference.md

 ***
 Power-User Feature: The "Self" ElementDefinition

 A special case of the caret syntax is setting properties of the first element of the differential.
 This element always refers to the profile or stand-alone extension itself.
 Since the path to this element is essentially "here" or "myself", we use the dot or full stop (`.`) to represent it.
 (The dot symbol is often used to represent "current context" in other languages.)
-It is important to note that the "self" elements are not the elements of StructureDefinition, but elements of ElementDefinition.
+It is important to note that the "self" elements are not the elements of an SD directly, but elements of the first ElementDefinition contained in the SD.
 The syntax is:

 ```
 * . ^{ElementDefinition path} = {value}